One Hundred Coffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - Roasting time: ~12–16 minutes

-- Contact with heated drum surface
+- Contact with the heated drum surface

 - Chaff stays in the drum